JMP-Classroom/jmp-tl-c-01/20_07_02/hw_sheet.md

     `U(n+1) = r.U(n)`

-    *DON'T use the simplified formula, unless for testing.*
+    :no_entry: *DON'T use the simplified formula, unless for testing.*

 - `int fact(int n)`